 Fed.
 R. Civ.
-P. Rule 56(c) provides that summary judgment shall be granted if "the pleadings, the discovery and disclosure materials on file, and any affidavits show that there is no genuine issue as to any material fact and that the movant is entitled to judgment as a matter of law."
-Summary judgment is not a disfavored procedural shortcut, but rather "an integral part" of the judicial system.
+P. Rule 56(c) provides that summary judgment shall be granted if "the pleadings, the discovery and disclosure materials on file, and any affidavits show that there is no genuine issue as to any material fact and that the movant is entitled to judgment as a matter of law."37

-In moving for a summary judgment, the Commission bears the burden of establishing the absence of a genuine issue of material fact.
-"Once a moving party has sufficiently supported its motion for summary judgment, the non-moving party must come forward with significant, probative evidence demonstrating the existence of a triable issue of fact."
-The non-moving party must "do more than simply show that there is some metaphysical doubt as to the material facts."

-[H&A Admissions] #65.
+In moving for a summary judgment, Plaintiff bears the burden of establishing the absence of a genuine issue of material fact.38 "Once a moving party has sufficiently supported its motion, the non-moving party must provide significant, probative evidence demonstrating the existence of a triable issue of fact."39 The non-moving party must "do more than simply show that there is some metaphysical doubt as to the material facts."40 fee.
+Call 800-927-1503 today to accept this limited-time offer."). [emphasis in original].
+See also, Ex.
+68 [H&A Admissions] #65.